Education: Harvard, B.A. Harvard Masters in Education, (Ed.M)

 Join us in Belize for 19 days on our teen SCUBA community service trip and marine conservation program in Belize, a postcard worthy destination beside the clear turquoise sea.

-We begin with our PADI SCUBA diving courses earning an Open Water certification, building on existing skills with Advanced Open Water or Rescue Diver, or obtaining additional specialty certifications depending on your level of experience.
+We begin with our PADI SCUBA diving courses earning an Open Water certification, building on existing skills with Advanced Open Water or Rescue Diver.

 Our certification allows us to be hands-on above and below the water in a range of possible environmental service work: fish identification studies, aquatic life tracking, capturing invasive lionfish, and more.

 In the Cayes of Belize, we island-hop, explore the barrier reef, hike fine coral sand beaches, snorkel, explore the pyramids of the ancient Mayans, river-tube through the rainforest and explore the pristine jungle in the heart of the Belizean wilderness.
 Join us, and, as they say in Belize, “Wait bruk down bridge” — Don’t wait too long!